JA030019/Synchronized-Round-Consensus/README.md

 # Synchronized-Round-Consensus
 <br>
-UB Distributed System Course Project <br>
+UB CSE 586 Distributed System Course Project <br>

 Use TLA+ to implement the algotirhnm